Deltona–Daytona Beach–Ormond Beach metropolitan area

-The Deltona–Daytona Beach–Ormond Beach, Florida Metropolitan Statistical Area is a metropolitan statistical area (MSA) in central and the north portions of Florida consisting of Volusia and Flagler counties in the state of Florida.
-As of 2013, it is the 88th-largest MSA in the United States, with a census-estimated population of 600,756.
+The Daytona Beach metropolitan area (officially, for U.S. census purposes, the Deltona–Daytona Beach–Ormond Beach, Florida Metropolitan Statistical Area) is a metropolitan statistical area (MSA) in central and the north portions of Florida consisting of Volusia and Flagler counties in the state of Florida.
+As of 2023, it is the 83rd-largest MSA in the United States, with a census-estimated population of 721,796.

+History

+The MSA was first defined in 1971 as the Daytona Beach, FL Standard MSA, consisting of Volusia County.
+Flagler County was added to the MSA in 1992.
+In 2003 the MSA was renamed Deltona–Daytona Beach–Ormond Beach, and Flagler County was removed from the MSA in and designated the Palm Coast, FL Micropolitan Statistical Area (μSA.
+The Palm Coast area became an MSA in 2006.
+The Palm Coast MSA was eliminated in 2013, and Flagler County was placed in the Deltona–Daytona Beach–Ormond Beach MSA again.

 Principal cities and towns

-All three principal cities are located in Volusia County.